 In 2014 Virginia Governor Terry McAuliffe convened a Task Force on Prescription Drug and Heroin Abuse to address the crisis in opioid addiction and overdose that the Commonwealth – and indeed, our entire country – is facing.
 More Virginians now die every year from an overdose than in automobile accidents, and nationally there is an overdose death every 20 minutes.

-VaAware is a collaboration among four Virginia agencies, the Department of Health, Department of Behavioral Health and Developmental Services, Department of Criminal Justice Services, and Department of Health Professions and Department of Social Services.
+VaAware is a collaboration among five Virginia agencies, the Department of Health, Department of Behavioral Health and Developmental Services, Department of Criminal Justice Services, Department of Health Professions and Department of Social Services.

 Here you will find information of where to find treatment if you or a loved one is struggling with addiction, access to resources in your part of Virginia, and the latest research and data on this crisis.